Zeigren/inventree-docker/README.md

 On startup, the container first runs the `docker-entrypoint.sh` script before running the `gunicorn -c gunicorn.conf.py InvenTree.wsgi` command.

-`docker-entrypoint.sh` creates configuration files and runs commands based on environment variables that are declared in the various compose files.
+`docker-entrypoint.sh` creates configuration files and runs commands based on environment variables that are declared in the various `.yml` files.

 `env_secrets_expand.sh` handles using Docker Secrets.